The Freedom of Information Act 2000 (FOIA)

 Policies and procedures relating to the conduct of business and the provision of services

 All Equality Impact Assessments (EIA's) are now carried out on all Trust activities including policies, procedures and service developments.
 The Trust has adopted the Department of Health Equality Delivery System (EDS) and the Trust carries out two scrutiny events per year with stakeholders.
 The results of the first scrutiny event are available on the Trust website.
 The second set of results will be available after November 2012.
-The Trust has published it's evaluation of the Single Equality Scheme 2008-2011 and Transformation and Equality; A Statement of Intent will be published in Autumn 2012.
+The Trust has published its evaluation of the Single Equality Scheme 2008-2011 and Equality and Diversity Statement of Intent 2015-2020.
+For more information please visit the Trust’s Equality and Diversity page.

 Data protection / information governance / Caldicott Guardian